suixinsuo/olympus-protocol/docs/redeem.md

   uint maxTransfers public.
 ```

 This function will determine the batch size for the withdraw function.
-By default the value is 10.
+By default, the value is 10.
 Max transfers attribute will retrieve the current max transfers value

 ##### Parameters